DeckofAdventures/TheGame/1_Mechanics/02_GMGuide.md

 ### Starting Items

-All characters start with a basic set of items, depending on their choices made at Character Creation.
-This may be setting dependent, and some settings may have access to items that other settings do not.
-A high fantasy campaign may start characters with a Magic Item, while others may simply start the characters with a Standard Weapon and Light Armor.
+All characters start with a basic set of items, depending on choices made at Character Creation.
+This may be setting dependent.
+A high fantasy campaign
+may start characters with a Magic Item, while others may simply start the characters with a Standard Weapon and Light Armor.
 Determine what makes the most sense for your world.

-The general starting items in Deck of Adventures include a standard weapon, simple armor, an Adventuring Pack, and a Trinket.
-They also start with 50 gp in a Coin Purse.
+The general starting items in Deck of Adventures include a standard weapon, simple armor, an Adventuring Pack, a Trinket and 50 gp.

 **Adventuring Pack** contains the following:
 - 1 Bedroll
-- 1 Rations Kit (contains 10 rations)
+- 1 Rations Kit (contains 10 meals)
 - 5 Torches
 - 1 Flint & Tinder
 - 1 Flask

-**Trinkets** are simple items that are part of a character's back story.
-These are something usually low in monetary value that are meaningful to the character.
-Some examples might include:
+**Trinkets** are simple items, low in monetary value, that are meaninful to the character and may be a part of their backstory.
+Examples include:
 - a small statue
 - a bauble from childhood
 - a broken dagger
 - a worn painting or image
 - an old letter

-Work with your Players during Character Creation to encourage them to take Starting Items that make sense for the character they're trying to create.
+Work with your Players during Character Creation to generate a list of Starting Items that make sense for their character.
 Take their Vulnerabilities into account as well.
 Would an Outsider carry something significant to their people?
 Maybe a character with the Frail Vulnerability would carry a cane with them of some significance.

 ### Weapons

-Weapons are the primary way a character is able to deal damage in combat.
-The quality of that weapon determines how much damage it will deal when making a successful attack.
-See the below table for a general reference on Weapon Quality.
+Weapons are one way to damage in combat.
+The quality of that weapon determines how much damage.

 **Weapon Quality Table**